FayeAlangi/Frontend/CommunityBoard/README.md

 Submitted by: **Faye Alangi**

-This web app: **This is an app that shows a collection of concenrts happening near Chicago.
+This web app: **This is an app that shows a collection of concerts happening near Chicago.
 The view Event button takes the user to the event webpage with more information and ticket purchase options.**

 Time spent: **3** hours spent in total